Mark J. Higgins, CFA, CFP® Author of Investing in U.S. Financial History

 - Eugene Fama

-Cost of Complexity
+Rise of Portfolio Complexity (1990s)

 “As a general rule of thumb, the more complexity in a Wall Street creation, the faster and further investors should run.”